NoureldeenHassan/OPSC621-Final-Poe/README.md

 Bird Images:

-The screen displays two bird images:
+- **The screen displays two bird images:
-First Image: A gray bird perched on a branch, labeled as "forest bird" with the description "amazon rainforest."
+- **First Image: A gray bird perched on a branch, labeled as "forest bird" with the description "amazon rainforest."
-Second Image: A colorful bird with a blue head and yellow body, labeled as "rainbow bird."
+- **Second Image: A colorful bird with a blue head and yellow body, labeled as "rainbow bird."
-"Select Image from Gallery" Button:
+- **Select Image from Gallery" Button:

 This button allows the user to choose an image from their device's gallery to add to the app.